 - 2 tbsp mini chocolate chips (optional; for garnish)

-Preheat oven to 350 degrees F°.
-Place chocolate sandwich cookies in a gallon-size zip top bag, close it, and crush with a rolling pin until cookies are ground into coarse crumbs.
+- Preheat oven to 350° F. Place chocolate sandwich cookies in a gallon-size zip top bag, close it, and crush with a rolling pin until cookies are ground into coarse crumbs.
 You can also use a food processor if you have one.
 P.S.
 No need to remove the filling!

 Whipped cream layer:

-Garnish with mini chocolate chips, chocolate curls, shavings from a chocolate bar, or even mini oreos!
+- Garnish with mini chocolate chips, chocolate curls, shavings from a chocolate bar, or even mini oreos!
 Chill the pie for at least 3 hours or overnight.
 The longer the better for easy cutting.
-Store refrigerated for up to three days.
+Store refrigerated for up to two days.